• Home

 I had previously spoken about the importance of internal links on your website.
 Those are the ones where you link one page to another, to make it easier for the user to go to your contact us page, or to link to more information on a topic, for example.
 So, I thought this question brought up a good point to dive further into external links and some best practices.

-Benefits of links in SEOlink building as part of SEO efforts
+Benefits of links in SEO

 Search Engine Optimization is about keyword rich content, meta tags and links, essentially so having a link building campaign is important.
 There are many ways in which to build links and some are ethical and the right way and some are the black hat (bad voodoo) type links that may help you out initially but will cause more grief in the long run.